CoffeeArchives/CoffeeArchives.github.io/_posts/2014-12-15-example-post-formatting.markdown

 ## Hugo-Winning Short Stories

-<p> Click the story names to read the story for free, or the rating number to read my short review.
+<p> Click the story names to read the story for free, or the rating number to read my short review.</p>

 <!-- Place this tag where you want the Awesome Table Widget to render -->
 <div data-type="AwesomeTableView" data-viewID="-KvcbSltunC99ppBDvm1"></div>